 2000 Prentiss Place

-At the Memphis Zoo, the "Monogram Foods Loves Kids Foundation Splash Park", which is its official name, will open to the public on July 16 2022 and be open for two sessions every day.
+At the Memphis Zoo, the "Monogram Foods Loves Kids Foundation Splash Park", which is its official name.
+It's open for two sessions every day.
 The morning session is from 9 a.m. to 1 p.m. and the afternoon session is from 2 p.m. to 5:30 p.m.
 It’s a zero-depth water play area with slides, dump buckets, interactive water toys, and a toddler section.

 The splash park is $8 for members, $10 for non-members.
 This is an add-on, so it will be in addition to the admission fees ($21 for adults (12-59), $16 per child, and $20 for seniors 60+.)
 If you go on Free Zoo Tuesday (free for Tennessee residents) you still have to pay the $8 or the $10.
 Parking is $10.
 NO COOLERS.